+Multinational Enterprises

-Guidelines for /complaints by this PAI, they are not Multinational Enterprises handling mechanisms to address violations of the UNGC principles or OECD Guidelines necessarily designed to reduce or target the specific metrics described by the SFDR.
-We continue to be committed to evaluating companies' corporate strategies, investment and for Multinational Enterprises financing activities, management incentives, resource use, regulatory policies, and environmental impact, as well as overall effect on and engagement with consumers, workers, and the communities in which they operate to assess and promote long-term value creation.
+/complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises necessarily designed to reduce or target the specific metrics described by the SFDR.
+We continue to be committed to evaluating companies' corporate strategies, investment and financing activities, management incentives, resource use, regulatory policies, and environmental impact, as well as overall effect on and engagement with consumers, workers, and the communities in which they operate to assess and promote long-term value creation.

 The Global Stewardship Team has developed a process for evaluating companies that have been identified by third-party data providers as being in violation of Global Norms including the United Nations Global Compact and the Guidelines for Multinational Enterprises developed by the Organisation for Economic Cooperation and Development ("OECD") and the UN Guiding Principles on Business and Human Rights, as well as companies that, in our view, exhibit poor governance practices.

+The process centres on four primary steps:

+Identify

+We leverage multiple third-party data providers to generate a list of potential violators of Global Norms.

+Review

-The process centres on four primary steps: Identify We leverage multiple third-party data providers to generate a list of potential violators of Global Norms.
-Review Using the vendor generated list, we evaluate each of the issues raised at the companies, considering the external data providers' assessment as well as additional sources to create an assessment.
-Evaluate Using the results of the review, we assign each company to one of three tiers: Tier One: In our view, this company has an ongoing global norms violation with insufficient remediation Tier Two: The company may have place OR there is a serious allegation of wrongdoing where the situation is still developing.
-Tier Three: The company is not currently considered a global norms violator.
+Using the vendor generated list, we evaluate each of the issues raised at the companies, considering the external data providers' assessment as well as additional sources to create an assessment.

+Evaluate

+Using the results of the review, we assign each company to one of three tiers:

+Tier One: In our view, this company has an ongoing global norms violation with insufficient remediation

-Tier Two: The company may have had a global norms violation but some remediation has taken
+Tier Two: The company may have had a global norms violation but some remediation has taken place OR there is a serious allegation of wrongdoing where the situation is still developing.